-In the UAE mainland, there is a duty of confidentiality and there are no differences in how the confidentiality operates in civil, criminal, regulatory or investigatory situations.
+In the UAE mainland, a duty of confidentiality exists and applies uniformly across civil, criminal, regulatory or investigatory contexts, without distinction in its operation.

 In the context of anti-money laundering, article 15 of Federal Decree-Law No. 20 of 2018 on Anti-Money Laundering and Countering the Financing of Terrorism was recently replaced by virtue of article 1 of Federal Decree-Law No. 26 of 2021.
 This provides that if institutions, businesses and service providers suspect that certain funds or transactions are related to crime they are required to inform the Financial Intelligence Unit (FIU) and provide all necessary documents and reports that support their suspicions directly.
 In circumstances where the FIU request additional information regarding the matter said institutions will not be able to use provisions regarding confidentiality to deny turning in any documents.
 However, legal professionals will be exempt if the information was acquired under professional confidentiality.